vicgarcia/c920pi/README.md

 I found it helpful to use my television as a monitor and plug in an HDMI cable into the Raspberry Pi.
 I also have a USB wireless keyboard that I used.

 On the first boot, you will need to run throught the Raspberian config utility.
+During this configuration, I opt to expand the filesystem, enable the SSH server, and configure the device for a US keyboard.
+When prompted, I typically will opt not to reboot, instead doing so after configuring the wifi networking.

 Next, we will need to get the wireless (or wired) networking configured.
 If you're using a wired connection with a DHCP assigned address this should work